 Step 7.
 Ease into your workout clothes.

 Step 8.
 Feet.
 Whats on them?
-You’ll need shoes if you’re going to complete this mission, soldier.
+You’ll need shoes to make it out the door.

 Step 9.
 Undergo transformation from sleepy half-beast to more awake human.

 Step 10.
-Propel yourself full steam ahead out of the house and into the gym like the badass early riser you are.
+Propel yourself full steam ahead out of the house and into the gym like the nonchalant early riser you are.

 And there you have it.
 You too will be a morning worker-outer if you simply remember to WAKE THE F UP.